chrisdone/website/posts/projects.markdown

 ---
 date: 2024-05-12
-title: Projects
+title: All my projects (2008-2023)
 description: A hopefully complete list of all the software projects I worked on
 ---

 It might be a "getting old[-er]" thing, but I've recently started feeling like documenting the complete set of software projects I've worked on that I remember.
 Not as a CV (an advertisement of paid work), but a comprehensive list of *everything*.

-I'll start with the old stuff and continuously make updates a little bit per day.
-After a few weeks I should be done.
+I'm done for now for 2008-2023.
+I filled out all the headings of my projects with blank bodies.
+I started with the old stuff and continuously made updates a little bit per day.
+After a month I was done.
+At somepoint I was saying "oh for god sake, there's still more left", which, if I may boast a little, indicates I did a lot of things over the years.

+Some of these projects are trivial, frivolous, very dubious, and some of them are genuinely interesting, novel, or high quality.
+But it's all me.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**